abcdesktopio/docs/opsdocs/docs/contribute/4.4/services/webmodules.md

 ### Purpose

 `webModules` is the frontend web content repository for the abcdesktop platform.
 It contains all the HTML, JavaScript, CSS (written in LESS), images, and supporting assets that make up the user-facing desktop interface.
-It is served by an nginx container (`oc.nginx`) and constitutes the client side that users interact with directly in their browser.
+The compiled output is served by an nginx container (`oc.nginx`) and constitutes the client-side application that users interact with directly in their browser.

 ---